fossabot/GiG.Core/docs/GiG.Core.Orleans.Streams.md

 ```

-Calling the 'PublishAsync' method will publish messages on the Stream instance.
+Calling the 'PublishAsync' method will publish messages on the `Stream` class instance.

 ```csharp